 Dan Carey wore a lot of hats during his remarkable life.

-Literally, as a hard-throwing lefthanded pitcher, he collected a colorful array of baseball caps as he represented the Hastings Spirals (town team) and the Hastings Raiders (high school); the professional Visalia Mets, the Pompano Beach Mets, the Memphis Blues; and the amateur Miesville Mudhens.
+Literally, as a hard-throwing lefthanded pitcher, he collected a colorful array of baseball caps as he represented the Hastings Spirals (town team) and the Hastings Raiders (high school); the professional Visalia Mets, Pompano Beach Mets, and Memphis Blues; and the amateur Miesville Mudhens.

 Figuratively, Carey again wore many hats as he transitioned from baseball into a career as an accomplished University of St. Thomas educator and researcher; a fitness fanatic; an author; and a friendly individual who enjoyed people and life.

 His 2011 death at age 61 from a brain tumor is still hard for friends and colleagues to fully believe.

 The Dan Carey Fan Club has a reason this week to reminisce and celebrate their friend, brother, teammate, instructor and colleague.

 It was 50 years ago in June 1967, seven weeks shy of his 18th birthday, when Carey made history as Minnesota's first prep pitcher taken among the top 25 players in major-league baseball's amateur draft.

 The 220-pound lefty traded in his Hastings Raider cap for one with the New York Mets, who selected him 24th overall early in round two of the then-20 team draft.
 Carey was chosen three spots ahead of fastballer Vida Blue; five ahead of slugger Dave Kingman; and 15 ahead of Don Baylor, who went on to a 19-year major-leaguer career.